Division of the Mongol Empire: Civil war

 Battles ensued between the armies of Kublai and those of his brother Ariq Böke, which included forces still loyal to Möngke's previous administration.
 Kublai's army easily eliminated Ariq Böke's supporters and seized control of the civil administration in southern Mongolia.
 Further challenges took place from their cousins, the Chagataids.
 Kublai sent Abishka, a Chagataid prince loyal to him, to take charge of Chagatai's realm.
 However, Ariq Böke captured and then executed Abishka, having his own man Alghu crowned there instead.
 Kublai's new administration blockaded Ariq Böke in Mongolia to cut off food supplies, causing a famine.
 Karakorum fell quickly to Kublai, but Ariq Böke rallied and retook the capital in 1261.

 In the southwestern Ilkhanate, Hulagu was loyal to his brother Kublai, but clashes with their cousin Berke, the ruler of the Golden Horde in the northwestern part of the empire, began in 1262.
-The suspicious deaths of Jochid princes in Hulagu's service, unequal distribution of war booty, and Hulagu's massacres of the Muslims increased the anger of Berke, who considered supporting a rebellion of the Georgian Kingdom against Hulagu's rule in 1259–1260.
+The suspicious deaths of Jochid princes in Hulagu's service, unequal distribution of war booty, and Hulagu's massacres of the Muslims increased the anger of Berke, who considered supporting a rebellion of the Kingdom of Georgia against Hulagu's rule in 1259–1260.
 Berke also forged an alliance with the Egyptian Mamluks against Hulagu and supported Kublai's rival claimant, Ariq Böke.

-Hulagu died on February 8, 1265.
+Hulagu died on 8 February 1265.
 Berke sought to take advantage and invade Hulagu's realm, but he died along the way, and a few months later, Alghu Khan of the Chagatai Khanate died as well.
 Kublai named Hulagu's son Abaqa as a new ilkhan, and Abaqa sought foreign alliances, such as attempting to form a Franco-Mongol alliance with the Europeans against the Egyptian Mamluks.
 Kublai nominated Batu's grandson Möngke Temür to lead the Golden Horde.
-Ariq Böke surrendered to Kublai at Shangdu on August 21, 1264.
+Ariq Böke surrendered to Kublai at Shangdu on 21 August 1264.